Shnxxx/Trimwise-Firefox/README.md

 # ChatGPT Lag Fixer – True Virtual Scrolling for Long Chats

 A production-ready Chrome extension that **dramatically improves** ChatGPT performance in long conversations by implementing true virtual scrolling.
-Unlike simple hide/show solutions, Trimwise v2.0 completely removes offscreen messages from the DOM, reducing memory usage by 70-90% and eliminating lag.
+Unlike simple hide/show solutions, Trimwise v2.1 completely removes offscreen messages from the DOM, reducing memory usage by 70-90% and eliminating lag.

+## ✨ What's New in v2.1

+**📦 Smart Message Collapsing** - Long messages now collapse automatically:
+- **Long user messages auto-collapse** by default (like Gemini)
+- **Expand/Collapse buttons** for easy toggling
+- **Reduces page weight** and improves scroll performance
+- **Works seamlessly** with virtual scrolling

 ## ✨ What's New in v2.0